tjf952/tjf952.github.io/writeups/picoctf2020.md

 00230590  42 64 32 63 63 7d 22 0a                           |Bd2cc}".|
 ...
 ```
-You can also view the file as a hexdump with the `hexdump` command which is used to filter and display files in a human readable specified format
+You can also view the file as a hexdump with the `hexdump` command which is used to filter and display files in a human readable specified format.

 **Flag**
 ```